Independent MP Gareth Ward has resigned from Parliament, after a legal attempt to block his planned expulsion failed.

 On Monday, Justice Deborah Sweeney granted an urgent injunction, preventing any further steps towards Ward’s expulsion.

-Earlier today, Ward’s barrister Peter King told the hearing that a letter to his client from Leader of the House Ron Hoenig, fails to establish “conduct unworthy”, which is the test.
+Earlier on Thursday, Ward’s barrister Peter King told the hearing that a letter to his client from Hoenig, fails to establish “conduct unworthy”, which is the test.
 King submitted that the letter merely refers to the four convictions.
 “We say that is not a sufficient basis for his expulsion,” he said. “[A] conviction is not evidence of the facts upon which it is based.”

 King said the proposed resolution was being brought on “hurriedly” and is “punitive”, adding that Ward was to be “expelled by a kangaroo court”.